TrainedTrex/redesigned-carnival/README.md

 # redesigned-carnival
 Cesium Demo Example

+## Description ##

+Example cesium build that can be shipped out and serves as a small sample of the capabilites of Cesium and CesiumJS.

+Capabilities:
+- [x] Cesium Viewer
+- [ ] Ion 3D Tile Integration (Toggleable)
+- [ ] ADSB Exchange Data Integration
+- [ ] TBD

+## Usecase ##

+Cesium deployed as a container that can either be stand alone or a front end for a backend service in the future.

 ### Example build command ###

 > Make sure to CD into container directory before build command